SebSK3/sbd2/README.md

 | :-: | :-: | :-: | :-: |
 | Key (int) | YOUR DATA | OverflowPointer (int) |

-Example where page size is of 3 records:
+Below is example, where page size is of 3 records.
+This example can't really happen in real scenario, but it is there to visualize there being no restrictions on pointer placement.

 Index file: